Live News Articles Safety Guide Register Now ▶

 OKX copy trading lets a follower account automatically replicate the trades of a selected signal provider in real time.
 When the provider opens or closes a position, the follower’s account mirrors that action proportionally based on a configured ratio or fixed lot size.

 The product covers spot and perpetual futures.
 Followers choose between fixed-amount copying (same USDT per trade regardless of provider size) or proportional copying, which scales with the provider’s position.
-Minimum allocation varies by provider but is generally $30-$100 USDT to activate.
-Followers retain full custody of funds.
-There is no pool or commingled structure.
+Minimum allocation varies by provider but is generally $30–$100 USDT to activate.
+Followers retain full custody of funds; there is no pool or commingled structure.

 Quick answer